 I highly recommend downloading this map of Berlin’s rail system.

-If you are looking for further train options from Schönefeld Airport then I suggest searching on Deutsche Bahn’s website.
-Take note that Schönefeld Airport is known as Berlin-Schönefeld Flughafen on DB’s site and a Hauptbahnhof will be abbreviated to Hbf.
+If you are looking for further train options from Berlin Brandenburg Airport then I suggest searching on Deutsche Bahn’s website.
+Take note that the airport can be written as Flughafen BER on DB’s site and a Hauptbahnhof will be abbreviated to Hbf.

 Recommended minimum stay in Berlin: 2-3 days to cover the main sites in the city centre only.
 Allow more days for day trips outside the city.